PhonWork/phonwork/manual_for_exercises_javascript.md

   - there is a span with the id name of "correct"
   - there is a span with the id name of "run"
   - there is an input element with the id name "answerbox",
-  - and, the input element calls a function "check_answer() when the participant presses "return"
+  - and, the input element calls a function "check_answer() when the student presses "return"

 ## Questions and answers ##